VerenaK90/Clonal_hematopoiesis/README.md

   - RColorBrewer v1.1.3
   - ggridges v0.5.4

 We have bundled R functions to model drift and selection in growing and homeostatic tissues in the R package FLORENCE.
-Please download and install from (https://github.com/VerenaK90/FLORENCE).
+Please download and install from (https://github.com/VerenaK90/FLORENCE) and refer to the accompanying vignette for further information on FLORENCE.

 Download and install python3 and pyABC von your computer.